jimjonesbr/rdf_fdw/README.md

 ### Choosing Between rdfnode and Native PostgreSQL Types

-You can use either of the following:
+You can define foreign table columns using either:

-* `rdfnode`, when you want to preserve the full RDF term **(recommended)**.
+* `rdfnode` **(recommended)** — Use this when you want to preserve the full RDF term, including language tags, datatypes, and IRIs.
+This is also required if you want to use SPARQL functions, which do not support native PostgreSQL types.

-* PostgreSQL native types (`text`, `date`, `int`, etc.), when you want automatic type coercion and simpler filtering
+* PostgreSQL native types (e.g., `text`, `int`, `date`) — Use these when you prefer automatic type coercion and simpler SQL filtering, treating RDF values more like regular PostgreSQL data.

+In short:

-Use native types when you want PostgreSQL to treat RDF data like regular values.
-Use rdfnode when you need full RDF semantics.
+* Use rdfnode when you need full RDF semantics or access to SPARQL-specific features.
+* Use native types when you prefer SQL-like convenience and don’t require RDF semantics or SPARQL functions.

-### Comparison with Native PostgreSQL Types
+### Comparison of `rdfnode` with Native PostgreSQL Types

-You can use either:

-- **`rdfnode`**, for full RDF terms
-- **PostgreSQL native types** (`text`, `date`, `int`, etc.), for automatic conversion of RDF literals into PostgreSQL values

-Use native types when you want PostgreSQL to coerce the RDF data into usable scalar values.
-Use `rdfnode` when you want to preserve the full RDF syntax and semantics (IRI, type, and language tag).

-### Supported Operators

 `rdfnode` supports standard comparison operators like `=`, `!=`, `<`, `<=`, `>`, `>=` — just like in SPARQL.
 Comparisons follow SPARQL 1.1 [RDFterm-equal](https://www.w3.org/TR/sparql11-query/#func-RDFterm-equal) rules.